What will I do at my Physiotherapy placement in Cambodia?

-You will be placed at one of three rehabilitation centres in Phnom Penh where you will work with adults and children that are living with a variety of conditions.
-You will be placed according to your level of experience, as each placement has different needs and requirements.
+You'll be placed at one of three rehabilitation centers in Phnom Penh where you will work with adults and children that are living with a variety of conditions.
+You'll be placed according to your level of experience, as each placement has different needs and requirements.

 Situated on the Mekong River, Phnom Penh is the capital city of Cambodia.
 Renowned for its architecture and friendliness, this vibrant city is home to plenty of markets, restaurants, and attractions.
 It’s a popular tourist destination.

 This project is also perfect for qualified professionals.
 With your skills backing up our ongoing efforts, we can make an even bigger difference together.
 We'll match you to the placement where your skills are needed most.

 This means you can share your training and and knowledge with others.
 You can work hand-in-hand with our partner organisations and local communities to support sustainable development.

 If you have relevant skills or qualifications, read more about how you can make use of them with Projects Abroad.

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.